 The first step in doing this is to ensure you have a solid understanding of the key differences between contractors and employees.
 Work with a contractor involves entering a short or long-term agreement that an individual will do a particular task for a set fee.
 They are responsible for their own taxes and will have freedom over when and where they work.
 An employee, on other hand, will require your business to cover their expenses and equipment and will work within the rules and systems of your business.
 They will be on your payroll and will be covered by your insurance policies.

-Freelancers are specialists within their niche, and if you are looking for someone to complete one-off projects or tasks, not within your employees’ usual remit, they are a good option.
-If you need a logo or graphics, for example, hiring a freelance designer will fulfil an immediate need without having to add someone to your long-term payroll.
+Freelancers are specialists within their niche, and if you are looking for someone to complete one-off projects or tasks not within your employees’ usual remit, they are a good option.
+If you need a logo or graphics, for example, hiring a freelance designer will fulfill an immediate need without having to add someone to your long-term payroll.
 This can save you money in the long run, helping you achieve your goals for expansion.
 As the business owner, you can control how much work you outsource to a contractor, allowing you to purchase their services on a pay-as-you-go basis.

 A Forbes report shows that the ability to work remotely is a powerful motivator for many freelancers, and 90% of them do at least part of their work from home.
 If you’re looking to expand, working with freelancers is a valuable way to do this without moving premises to accommodate a growing team.
 This also saves your business money on equipment.

 There are over 2 million freelance workers in the UK, and finding an experienced and reliable one who fits your budget can take a lot of research.
 Once you do find one, it may be necessary to book them several months in advance, as they’re likely to be in high demand.
 This requires you to think one step ahead, and may not be the best choice if you have regular deadlines that need to be met.